-Best of all, inset barbeque grills are available in many sizes allowing you to choose one that suits the size of your family or your desire to entertain guests.
+Best of all, inset barbecue grills are available in many sizes allowing you to choose one that suits the size of your family or your desire to entertain guests.

-Built in barbeque grills can often be customized to complement your barbeque usage.
-For example, drawers, burners and other accessories can accent your barbeque to make using it more convenient.
+For example, drawers, burners and other accessories can accent your barbecue to make using it more convenient.

 Additionally, a built in grill is often part of an outdoor kitchen or has workspace around it, so it is not necessary to prepare food indoors or make frequent trips to an indoor kitchen when barbecuing.